ASUCICREPO/CLA-Chatbot/README.md

-# AI-Powered Inmate Data Analysis System with Real-time Chat Interface
+# Multi AI Agent Powered Inmate Data Analysis System with Real-time Chat Interface

 This project provides a comprehensive system for analyzing inmate population data through an AI-powered chat interface.
 It combines AWS Bedrock's AI capabilities with web scraping functionality to deliver real-time insights about inmate statistics, demographics, and trends from publicly available correctional facility data.